-Off the beach, you can go kayaking, parasailing, wakeboarding, and enjoy other water sports.
+Away from the beach, you can go kayaking, parasailing, wakeboarding, and enjoy other water sports.
 Adventure sailing on a 36-foot catamaran is a popular option as well, giving travelers a chance to hang off the side of the boat on the 'trapeze,' or try boom netting in the front of the ship.

-Hikers and bikers still find panoramic views, from the dozens of trails threading the Santa Monica Mountains.
-The 17-mile Paseo Miramar/Temescal Canyon Loop challenges mountain bikers with over 4,300 feet of total climbing, with the toughest segments generously cooled by the ocean breeze.
-The...
-Lemming Trail offers hikers 12 miles of strenuous terrain stretching from Tarzana to Temescal along the Pacific.Continue to 5 of 10 below.
+Hikers and bikers still find panoramic and breathtaking views, from the dozens of trails threading the Santa Monica Mountains.
+The 17-mile Paseo Miramar/Temescal Canyon Loop challenges mountain bikers with over 4,300 feet of vertical gain, with the toughest segments generously cooled by the ocean breeze.
+Alternatively, the Lemming Trail offers hikers 12 miles of strenuous terrain stretching from Tarzana to Temescal along the Pacific Coast.

 Made up over over 50 picturesque islands, Taiwan's Penghu Archipelago is another surprising destination for adventure travelers.
 Located just north of the equator, Penghu is the perfect tropical escape for spring and fall visits.
 The warm turquoise waters are surrounded by towering basalt cliffs and lined by pristine white sand beaches with abundant corals to be explored.